Meixia-S/Meixia-BG-Training/README.md

 # Meixia-BG-Training
-Training Done As An BG Intern
+Training Done As A BG Intern
+Spring 2023